January 2023 Issue

 Reusable wins with the young!

-... knows Daniela Ziegler from the Bavarian Hotel and Restaurant Association DEHOGA Bavaria.
+... weiß Daniela Ziegler vom Bavarian Hotel and Restaurant Association DEHOGA Bavaria.
 In an exclusive interview with PMM, the managing director of the catering division reports on her first impressions after the introduction of the new mandatory reusable offer on January 1, 2023.

 Ready for Take-off!

-...says Dr. Helena Melnikov, Managing Director of the German Association of Materials Management, Purchasing and Logistics (BME), about the Supply Chain Sourcing Obligations Act (LkSG), which has been in force since January 1, 2023.
+...sagt Dr. Helena Melnikov, Hauptgeschäftsführerin des German Association for Materials Management, Purchasing and Logistics (BME) to the Supply Chain Sourcing Obligations Act (LkSG), which has been in force since January 1, 2023.
 This applies to companies with more than 3000 employees.
-One year later, this circle will expand to include companies with more than 1000 employees.
-This will make compliance with standards for social framework conditions and environmental aspects mandatory along global value chains.
+One year later, this group will be expanded to include companies with more than 1,000 employees.
+This makes compliance with standards for social framework conditions and environmental aspects mandatory along global value chains.

 New trade fair calendar with up-to-date reporting